Johan Willem de Stürler: Biography

 Johan Willem de Sturler was born into the Dutch nobility of the De Stürler family from Switzerland, as a son of Johan Rudolf de Stürler (1723-1823) and Agnes Suzanne Soeterik (1746-1823).
 He had been a tax inspector before entering military service in the Dutch army as an artillery captain.
 In 1797 de Sturler married Sybille Elisabeth van Biesen (1774-1807) at Tiel, the Netherlands, who gave him four children.
 In 1815 he went with his family to Batavia in the Dutch East Indies (present day Jakarta in Indonesia).

 From 20 November 1823 up to 5 August 1826 he was director (Dutch: opperhoofd) of the Dutch trading post on the island Dejima at Nagasaki, Japan, as a successor to Jan Cock Blomhoff.
 In 1826 he participated in the tribute mission to the court of the Tokugawa shōgun in Edo (modern Tokyo) to reassure the ties between the shogunate and the opperhoofd.
 During the mission he was accompanied by the physician Philipp Franz von Siebold (1796-1866).
 The travel from Dejima to Edo lasted almost two months.
 They were carried in palanquins for the most part over land.
 De Sturler visited the Shogun at his palace in Edo in May 1826.
-In August 2026 he left the island and went back to Batavia.
-He died in Paris in 1855.
+In August 1826 he left the island and went back to Batavia.
+He died in Paris in 1855 and was buried at the Montmartre Cemetery.